 Plan for Maternity Parking.
 Transportation Services provides a discounted parking accommodation for pregnant and nursing mothers at Cornell—with a doctor’s note, you can purchase a permit for the parking area closest to your classes.

 Pump in Peace.
 Our Lactation Rooms in Sage Hall and the Breazzano Center for Family Business are clean, comfortable, and private.
-Let us know if you’ll need access in our pre-arrival questionnaire (sent to incoming One-Year and Johnson Cornell Tech students in the spring and Two-Year students in the summer) or by contacting us anytime.
+Let us know if you’ll need access in our pre-arrival questionnaire (sent to incoming One-Year Johnson Cornell Tech students in the spring and Two-Year students in the summer) or by contacting us anytime.

 Just Need an Occasional Sitter?
 Cornell provides graduate students with a free care.com membership to make it simple to arrange a childcare provider (even for your fur kids—they’re an important part of the family).

 Find Your School District.
 Have a school-aged child?
 To enroll your child in school, contact your local public school office once you’ve secured your housing.
 If you’re not sure which district you’re in, use this Tompkins County General School Districts Map to get started.
+The Live in Ithaca website also has education and childcare information.

 Afterschool Care.
-Most public schools have aftercare options, and there are plenty of community aftercare options as well—reach out to Johnson Joint Ventures, Johnson Juniors, or one of the Cornell parent email lists for recommendations.
+Most public schools have aftercare options, and there are plenty of community aftercare options as well—reach out to Johnson Joint Ventures, or one of the Cornell parent email lists for recommendations.

 School Closings.
 Find out about snow days and early closings as soon as they happen by joining the school-closing-l email list.